AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 Bent in reactor is created using welder at 60 degrees from horizontal.
 Drill bit of 1/2 inch and thread of 1/4 inch were used.
 Drilled hole into reactor for floc weir using circle saw and drill press at 55 degree angle.
 Started welding floc weir pipe to tube settler.

+### Gravity Powered System
+Valves were added to the exits of the constant head tanks for easier refills.

 ## Experimental Methods
 ### Set-up